respeecher/auto-odoo/README.md

 To setup auto-renewal of your certificates, run `crontab -e` as root and add a line like `43 4 * * * /home/odoo-docker/odoo-docker/get-or-renew-certs.sh`.
-This will attempt to renew your certificates every night.
+This will attempt to renew your certificates every night at 4:43AM.
 Letsencrypt will reject the attempt until you are one month from expiry, and then it will renew them.

+Schedule the auto-renewal late at night since Auto Odoo will briefly go down for it.

 ## Make a CAA DNS record (optional)